-Group Of ‘Mean Girls’ Falsely Accuse Boy Of Sexual Assault Because They ‘Don’t Like Him’ -School Does Nothing
+Group Of ‘Mean Girls’ Falsely Accuse Boy Of Sexual Assault Because They ‘Don’t Like Him’ – School Does Nothing

 At a time when new sexual assault allegations appear to be coming out every single day, there are often times when victims find it hard to have their words believed.
 It’s situations like one that happened at a Pennsylvania school which make it so that many victims are too scared to come forward.
 Five so-called “mean girls” falsely accused a boy at their school of sexual assault simply due to the fact that they don’t like him.

-In a case that has been called the “Mean Girls Case, five high school girls in Pennsylvania claimed that a male student sexually assaulted them, according to Fox News.
+In a case that has been called the “Mean Girls Case,” five high school girls in Pennsylvania claimed that a male student sexually assaulted them, according to Fox News.
 It was later learned that all of those allegations were false and completely made up by the girls because they simply “don’t like” the male student.

 As if the situation of the false accusations wasn’t a big enough deal at Seneca Valley High School in Pittsburgh, the school chose to not punish them for their actions.
 Now, Michael J. and Alicia Flood, the male student’s parents, have filed a lawsuit against the school to seek unspecified damages.